jmpessoa/lazandroidmodulewizard/demos/Eclipse/AppTFPNoGUIGraphicsBridgeDemo2/jni/readme.txt

 		freetype.pp (if need change to .pas)
 		freetypeh.pp (if need change to .pas)

-		to folder "...\tfpnoguigraphicsbridge" package folder and build AGAIN your project!
+		to "...\tfpnoguigraphicsbridge" package folder and build AGAIN your project!

 		Yes, now you got ftfont.ppu, ftfont.o, freetype.ppu etc... to "arm-android" !